 Italian Greyhounds c 1875

-In USA they first appeared in 1886, and were exhibited at the famous Westminster Kennel Club by 1877.
-There were a few breeders of note on both sides of the Atlantic at this time that have been reliably recorded.
+In USA they first appeared in 1886, and were exhibited at the famous Westminster Kennel Club in 1877.
+There were just a few breeders of note on both sides of the Atlantic at this time that have been reliably recorded.
 But with the English Stud Book usually only recording single names like 'Flip' for each dog exhibited, accurate pedigree research is difficult.

 However, there were some wonderful breed descriptions written in this period.
 For example this word picture of the Italian Greyhound's unique gait penned by Stonehenge in 1886 describes this as a